vishvAsa/notes/history/paganology/Aryan/indo-iranian/indo-aryan/military/portuguese-maratta-relations/08_CH7_SUMMING_UP.md

 Most people in Tiswadi, Salcette and Bardez had been converted to Roman  Catholicism before the rise of Shivaji the Great.
 The Portuguese had destroyed all Hindu  temples without an exception.
 On their ruins they erected magnificent churches.
 They built up the townships in Goa, Daman, Chaul and Bassein in the western style and had their engineers  to construct big fortresses in Gujarat and Konkan.
 The hospital (espital) that they erected in  Goa was reputed to be the best in the whole world in the sixteenth and the seventeenth century.

 The Portuguese won victories over the Adilshahi, Nizamshahi and Gujarati Sultans  several times.
 Since the voyage of Vasco da Gama, numerous Portuguese ships landed on  Indian shores.
-It is on record that during the first hundred years of the event, about 800 ships  reached India.1It is under the influence of the Portuguese maritime power that the Portuguese  word armada found a habitation and a name in Marathi as armar.
+It is on record that during the first hundred years of the event, about 800 ships  reached India.1 It is under the influence of the Portuguese maritime power that the Portuguese  word armada found a habitation and a name in Marathi as armar.

 The Portuguese founded factories to produce gunpowder, guns and cannons as well  as docks to construct naval ships at Goa and Bassein.
 The gun-powder factories were called ‘casas de polvora’.
 Though the principal artisans in these factories were naturally Portuguese,  quite often Goan Hindus were employed there to do a number of jobs.
 In 1665, one  Krishnashet2, a Goan Hindu, was the chief of manufacturing cannons who was designated  ‘Mestre da fundicao da artilharia’.